 Double check your hosting security panel if they have enabled tight security features that can interfere with your export.
 For example they might enable common hosting security solutions like ModSecurity, Imunify360 Pro active defense, etc. You might want to temporarily disable these security features to see if it resolves the export issues.

+Please double check if you Imunify360 enabled and try disabling it first before running export or restore.
 You can re-enable them again once you are done with this troubleshooting step.

 Possible cause #6 – Hosting resource limit exceeded